term-world/datamart-solution/README.md

 * selecting the `Improvement Proposal` template

 **You must fill out the entire template and wait for Mayoral approval before starting the improvement.**

+#### Improvement suggestions

+The functionality for the `datamart` is pretty basic.
+You probably will get frustrated when you're adding things to columns, and the program takes _forever_ to add to all of the rows (you have to do it 1-by-1, as you'll find out).
+Suggestions for improvements for this work are a bit easier to come up with, such as:

+* Adding a list of values as a column (rather than 1-by-1)
+* Deleting an entire column
+* Searching for a list of words rather than just `1` at a time
+* Searching a specific column for a value (rather than the whole table)

+This list is not meant to be exhaustive.
+It's possible that you'll come up with a few more unique to your neighborhood.
+When you have an idea, _file the issue_ and get to work!

 ## Submitting `datamart` Content